...

 Following the Prefectural Route 40 towards Towada, you can park at the first parking space on your left after you drive past the restaurant Matabee no Chaya (又兵衛の茶屋).
 From the gate next to the parking space, you will get to the gorgeous marsh after walking for around 200 meters.

 Note that towards the marsh, there isn’t exactly a promenade built for it.
-So what you can do is follow the traces where previous visitors have stepped on (or even drove on).
+So, what you can do is follow the tracks where previous visitors have stepped (or even driven on).
 As an indication, you should be trekking slightly to the left.

 Eventually, the road goes down to the left and at the end of it is the super-hidden gem of Tashirotai, where the fresh stream of “Gudari-numa” is flowing.